nordeck/matrix-neoboard/docs/adrs/adr009-matrix-rtc-livekit.md

 Thanks to the LiveKit [Client JS SDK][livekit-js-sdk], we don't have to handle establishing WebRTC peer connections to every participant.
-This is now done by the SDK itself, abstracted away by having a [server-side room](livekit-room) to which each participant connects to.
+This is now done by the SDK itself, abstracted away by having a [server-side room][livekit-room] to which each participant connects to.
 There is still a WebRTC negotiation process that establishes the two data connections to the LiveKit backend but that is completely opaque and we only have to monitor a single connection status.